cnobles/iGUIDE/README.md

   + report from either config(s) or eval dataset
 * Cleaned up file structure
 * Updated documentation in code and docs.
+* Implemented accuracy and retention checks with simulation dataset.
+* Updated simulation dataset with larger set to test analysis.

 **v0.9.5 (February 19th, 2019)**